Can I visit ZSL London and Whipsnade Zoos?

-We have strictly limited the number of tickets on sale each day and have adapted our ticketing to help spread visitor arrivals throughout the day.
-We will also be quickly scanning visitors on arrival to avoid big queues at the entrance and we have marked out areas where queues might occur to help everyone maintain 2m distance from one another.
+We have strictly limited the number of tickets on sale each day.
+We will also be quickly scanning visitors on arrival to avoid big queues at the entrances and we have marked out areas where queues might occur to help everyone maintain 2m distance from one another.

 Are all the exhibits open?

 We have also introduced one-way routes around London Zoo to help with visitor flow and to ensure social distancing.
 Visitors can choose from 3 different routes depending on the animals they would like to see and the time they would like to spend in the Zoo.

-At Whipsnade, our penguins close half an hour before zoo closing time, and last entry to the Butterfly House is 45 minutes before the zoo closes.
+At Whipsnade, our penguins area will close half an hour before zoo closing time.

 Can I take the one-way routes around London Zoo multiple times?